Man arrested after dousing himself with gas, firing gun in Eden area standoff

 The sheriff’s office closed N.C.
 87 north of Eden while authorities negotiated with the man who stood in his front yard.

-Authorities were eventually able to take the man into custody without incident, the television station reported.
+Authorities were eventually able to take the man into custody without incident at around 5 p.m., the television station reported.

-On Saturday at 8 p.m., the sheriff's office had not yet released the man's name or address or disclosed details of his incarceration or scheduled court date.
+On Tuesday, the sheriff’s office had not yet released the man’s name or address or disclosed details of his incarceration or scheduled court date.